by Tony Vidler

 4. Corporate Brand & market position

-To build a business which can be sold for highest possible value requires these 4 components….otherwise it is just an asset strip at a discounted price for future purchasers.
+To build a business which can be sold for highest possible value requires these 4 components….otherwise an exiting owner is short-changing themselves.